symbiote/silverstripe-gridfieldextensions/README.md

 This module provides a number of useful grid field components:

 * `GridFieldAddExistingSearchButton` - a more advanced search form for adding items.
+* `GridFieldOrderableRows` - drag and drop re-ordering of rows.

 Maintainer Contacts
 -------------------